AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 ```
 The speeding/1 predicate checks to see if an integer is less than or equal to 55.
 If it is, then the predicate fails, otherwise it succeeds.
 Note that it fails if the type of
 the argument is not an integer.
-Note that from C’s point of view, speeding() has
+Note that from C's point of view, speeding() has
-0 arguments, but because it retrieves one input from ALS Prolog’s argument registers, from Prolog’s point of view, speeding is a one-argument predicate.
+0 arguments, but because it retrieves one input from ALS Prolog's argument registers, from Prolog's point of view, speeding is a one-argument predicate.
 Thus,
 speeding() is a 0-ary C function used to define a unary Prolog predicate
 speeding/1.